American Woman (album)

 American Woman is the sixth studio album by Canadian rock band the Guess Who, released in January 1970.
-It was the last to feature lead guitarist Randy Bachman until a reformation effort in 1983.
+It was the last to feature lead guitarist Randy Bachman, though he has returned to the band on many occasions since then.

 The album was one of their most successful releases, receiving Gold certification in the United States.

 The album contains several of the group's most popular hits, including the title cut and "No Sugar Tonight", which together reached number one in Canada and the US, and a remake of "No Time", a song the group previously recorded for Canned Wheat.
 The newer version was released as a single and is the one most familiar to listeners.
 The album's musical styles consists of psychedelic rock and hard rock.